 Although the brakes do not have anything to do with the up-and-down shifting of the gears it can notify the transmission control module that downshifting for engine braking would be welcomed.

-One of the slicker electronic transmission controls would be for the ability of the TCM to learn the habits of the driver and provide a shift schedule that suits the driver’s needs.
+One of the slicker electronic transmission controls is the ability of the TCM to learn the habits of the driver and provide a shift schedule that suits the driver’s needs.
 The transmission control module does this by monitoring and remembering the typical driving style of a driver and the operating conditions of the vehicle at the time.

 With this information the TCM can adjust the timing of the shifts and the operation of the torque converter clutch to provide good power and smooth shifting at the right times.
 When electronic systems are capable of learning and storing memory in this manner they can be considered adaptive or smart.